gcoutini/quake-log-parser/README.md

 - The Quake Log Parser is a tool designed to parse and analyze logs from Quake 3 Arena Server.
 It provides detailed insights into server activities, such as client connections, scores, match events and items used.

 ### Key Features
+- <b>Log Parsing: </b> Extract match information as needed, in a friendly way.
+- <b>Ranking Generator: </b> Find out the high-scoring players from the analyzed logs
+- <b>Means of Death: </b> Extract data about players' deaths, such as weapons used or environmental event.

 ### Requirements